Kayaker missing off the coast of Sentosa; search operation ongoing

 "Navigation broadcast has been issued to alert ships in the vicinity to report any sighting of a person in distress in the vicinity."

-An SCDF Marine Rescue Vessel, as well as divers from the Disaster Assistance and Rescue Team (DART) were deployed for search operation, added SCDF.
+An SCDF Marine Rescue Vessel, as well as divers from the Disaster Assistance and Rescue Team (DART), was deployed for the search operation, added SCDF.

 The search operation is ongoing.